Kipchoge, US hurdler Muhammad named world athletes of year

-MONACO (AP) — Pioneering marathon runner Eliud Kipchoge and U.S. hurdler Dalilah Muhammad have been named the world athletes of the year in track and field.
+MONACO (AP) — Pioneering marathon runner Eliud Kipchoge and U.S. hurdler Dalilah Muhammad were named the world athletes of the year in track and field on Saturday.

-Kipchoge wins the men’s accolade after becoming the first man to run a sub-two hour marathon, even though that feat wasn’t officially recognized as a world record.
+Kipchoge became the first man to run a sub-two-hour marathon, though the feat wasn’t officially recognized as a world record.
+That’s because he ran on his own, with a rotating group of pacemakers and in strictly controlled conditions.
+Kipchoge’s only competitive race this year came when he won the London Marathon in April.

+“I am happy to be the first human being to run under two hours.
+I hope that I inspired a lot of generations,” Kipchoge told the awards ceremony via video link.

-Muhammad took the women’s honors after winning world championship gold in the 400-meter hurdles in world-record time.
+Muhammad won world championship 400-meter hurdles in world record time.
+She earlier broke the record in July at the U.S. championships.

+“It’s been an amazing year.
+I’m so thankful to be here,” she said.

-She beat Brigid Kosgei, who broke the women’s marathon world record, and Sifan Hassan, who won world gold in the 5,000 and 10,000 meters.
+Muhammad beat fellow nominees Brigid Kosgei, who broke the women’s marathon world record, and Sifan Hassan, who won world gold in the 5,000 and 10,000 meters.

 The world 5,000-meter silver medalist Selemon Barega of Ethiopia was named male rising star of the year, while Ukrainian high jump silver medalist Yaroslava Mahuchikh was the female rising star.